 Prolonged and irregular stimulation such as this can cause some increase in blood pressure, which is called systolic hypertension.
 The diastolic blood pressure—the lower of the two blood pressure numbers—is not normally increased.
 The increased contraction of the heart with increased cardiac output causes a pulse that is easily felt at the wrist and contributes to warm, sweaty hands.

-Symptoms and signs of a heart problem caused by an underactive thyroid gland tend to be the opposite of those mentioned above, primarily consisting of a slow heart rate and low blood pressure.
-Common symptoms include:
+Symptoms and signs of a underactive thyroid gland tend to be the opposite of those mentioned above, and can develop at any age (often in menopause).
+Common symptoms primarily consist of a slow heart rate and low blood pressure, and include the following:

 - poor blood flow